 The output is as expected:

-Keep in mind that a policy is basically a mandatory WHERE clause which is added to every query to ensure that the scope of a user is limited to the desired subset of data.
+Keep in mind: A policy is basically a mandatory WHERE clause which is added to every query to ensure that the scope of a user is limited to the desired subset of data.
 The more expensive the policy is, the more impact it will have on performance.
-It is therefore highly recommended to think twice and to make sure that your policies are reasonably efficient to maintain good database performance.
+It is highly recommended to think twice and to make sure that your policies are reasonably efficient to maintain good database performance.

 If you want to learn more about Row Level Security check out my post about PostgreSQL security.